BallisticAgencyWeb/HeadlessBallistic/src/pages/index.md

   metric3:
     label: Increased Revenue
     value: +19.8%
+bottom:
+  subtitle: Empathy works
+  title: How we understand our clients
+  description: >
+    We’re not only an eCommerce agency, we’re a manufacturer that sells our products online.
+We labor over our search engine rankings, we advertise, we manufacture products and maintain stock levels, we pull inventory, we package and ship products, and we handle payments, returns, refunds, and more.
+Why?
+One word: empathy.
+We wanted to understand our clients so we started doing what they do.
 content: >-
   The facts are that most businesses need to improve in three areas.